 Flowers provide the finishing touch to any occasion.

-A mauve silk drape is used as a backdrop in a shade to complement the flowers.
+In this setting for an outdoor wedding a mauve silk drape is used as a backdrop in a shade to complement the flowers.

 A stone look urn has been used as a base.

 The bottom of the urn has been filled almost to the top with crumpled paper.

 A piece of plastic has been placed on top of the paper (a garbage bag will do.)

 A full block of florist foam has been soaked in water for several minutes and then placed on top of the paper.